 Park Place is a facility located in Selma, Alabama.
 The city has 37,911 people.
 We awarded it an overall grade of B-, which is a middle of the road rating.
 This grade was right in line with the city grade in Selma.
-The best part of this facility's report card was its remarkable inspection grade.
-Inspection grades are discussed in the next paragraph.
+One of the major highlights of this nursing home's profile is its remarkable inspection grade, which we will address in the next paragraph.

 - Nursing Home

 - Memory Care